 There may be ways to mitigate the potential VAT costs but they require consideration ahead of the deregistration being carried out.
 Therefore, it is important to ensure that the VAT consequences of opted property are looked at before a deregistration application is made.

 Another potential pitfall exists in relation to the Capital Goods Scheme (CGS).
 The most common application of the CGS is in relation to commercial property purchases and refurbishments, but it can also apply to other assets including computer equipment and aircraft, ships and boats.
+However, in its recent policy paper for tax update published in spring 2025, the UK Government has announced that it will simplify the Capital Goods Scheme by introducing the removal of computers from the assets covered by the scheme.
+It also stated that the threshold for land and buildings to be within it has risen from £250,000 to £600,000.
 By way of brief background, the CGS requires the level of VAT recovery on the asset to be considered over an extended period.
 If the way in which the asset is used changes an adjustment to the VAT recovered can be required.
 Deregistering from VAT will bring the CGS adjustment period to an early end, potentially requiring a clawback of VAT over reclaimed.

 In such instances, recognising the length of time left on qualifying assets and their use within the organisation can be a useful exercise before deregistering to ensure that organisations aren’t caught out by this complex area of VAT.

-If an organisation has stock and assets still on hand at the date of deregistration on which VAT was reclaimed, then it may need to account for VAT on a deemed supply of those assets as part of the deregistration process.
+If an organisation has stock and assets still on hand at the date of deregistration on which VAT was reclaimed, then it may need to account for VAT on a deemed supply of those assets.
+These often can include interests in land and tangible goods in hand.
 This can be costly where an organisation has a large volume of stock left unsold or business assets it intends to utilise after the deregistration.

 Organisations should be aware that there is a de minimis level below which no deemed supplies stake place.
 No output tax is due where the total VAT payable is less than £1,000.
 Output tax is also calculated on the current market value of those goods at the time of deregistration, which can often be different to the market value of the goods when they were first acquired.